New Zealand Labour Party

 The party first came to power under prime ministers Michael Joseph Savage and Peter Fraser from 1935 to 1949, when it established New Zealand's welfare state.
 It governed from 1957 to 1960, and again from 1972 to 1975.
-In 1974, the prime minister Norman Kirk died in office, which contributed to a decline in party support.
+In 1974, prime minister Norman Kirk died in office, which contributed to a decline in party support.
+However, Labour won the popular vote in 1978 and 1981, with the first-past-the-post voting system preventing them from governing.
 Up to the 1980s, the party advocated a strong role for governments in economic and social matters.
-When it governed from 1984 to 1990, Labour instead privatised state assets and reduced the role of the state in the economy; Labour prime minister David Lange also introduced New Zealand's nuclear-free policy.
-Labour again became the largest party from 1999 to 2008, when it governed in coalition with, or based on negotiated support from, several minor parties; Helen Clark became the first Labour prime minister to secure a third term in office.
+When it governed from 1984 to 1990, Labour's emergent neoliberal faction had a strong influence; the party broke precedent and transformed the economy from a protectionist one through extensive deregulation.
+As part of Rogernomics, Labour privatised state assets and greatly reduced the role of the state, causing a party split in 1989.
+Labour prime minister David Lange also introduced New Zealand's nuclear-free policy.
+After a significant defeat in the 1990 election, Labour's neoliberal faction would largely defect from the party and form ACT New Zealand.
+Labour again became the largest party from 1999 to 2008, when it governed in coalition with, or based on negotiated support from, several minor parties; Helen Clark became the first Labour prime minister to secure a third full term in office.
+Clark's government was marked by the creation of Kiwibank, a state-owned banking corporation; strong opposition to the Iraq War; and the foreshore and seabed controversy, which caused disillusioned Māori Labour MPs to split and create the Māori Party.